 If you are unsure …

-If none of these remedies seem to suit you or your child’s symptoms, please see a qualified homeopath for a better matching remedy.
-And of course, if there is any indication that the problem is more than just a simple ear infection, please see a trusted healthcare practitioner for further advice.
+If none of these remedies seem to suit you or your child’s symptoms, please see a qualified homeopath for a better matching remedy, and if there is any indication that the problem is more than just a simple ear infection, please see a trusted healthcare practitioner for further advice.

 1. McCormick, D.P, Chonmaitree, T, Pittman, C, Saeed, K, Friedman, N.R, Uchida, T, Baldwin, C.D.
 Nonsevere acute otitis media: a clinical trial comparing outcomes of watchful waiting versus immediate antibiotic treatment.
 Pediatrics June 2005; 115(6):1455.

 3. Friese, KH, Kruse, S, Moeller, H. Acute Otitis Media in Children: A Comparison of Conventional and Homeopathic Treatment,‖ Biomedical Therapy, 1997,15,4:113-122 (reprinted from Hals-Nasen-Ohren (HNO), August, 1996:462-66.

 4. Jacobs, J, Springer, DA, Crothers, D. Homeopathic Treatment of Acute Otitis Media in Children: A Preliminary Randomized Placebo-controlled Trial, Pediatric Infectious Disease Journal, 20,2 (February 2001):177-183.

 If you liked the information on this page you may also enjoy our regular newsletter, full of information, news, discounts, and offers.
 Subscribe here.